Have you considered unbundling your Canadian ETF for income?

 “The crux of your success will be selecting leading companies’ stocks and then holding on to them for many years.
 While you cannot go to sleep, and there is a place for monitoring, there is no reason to panic if a firm has earnings that fall short in a given year or two.
 This is quite a normal phenomenon.” – Stephen Jarislowsky, The Investment Zoo; author, billionaire businessman, philanthropist.

 Think about our banking industry for a moment.
 I bet you can count the number of major players in this sector on two hands.
-Banking with Tangerine or PC Bank?
+Banking with Tangerine or Simplii?
 Good for you and smart stuff.
 Most of their accounts don’t charge any banking fees.
-(Don’t forget those companies are owned by ScotiaBank (BNS) and CIBC (CM) that pay healthy dividends respectively.)
+(Don’t forget those companies are owned by ScotiaBank (BNS) and CIBC (CM) that pay healthy dividends respectively!!)

 What about life insurance companies and other financials?
 No doubt most of you have heard of Sun Life (SLF), Manulife (MFC) and Great-West Life (GWO).
 Financials including life insurance companies consistently make up between 30-35% of our Canadian market.
 Failure to own any Canadian financial stocks will likely damper your long-term Canadian equity returns – although you shouldn’t put too many eggs into this basket.

-The energy sector makes up about 20% (or more) of our Canadian market at any given time.
-Companies like Suncor (SU), Canadian Natural Resources (CNQ), Cenovus (CVE) and Crescent Point Energy (CPG) are household names.
-They also pay dividends.
+The energy sector makes up about 20% (plus or minus) of our Canadian market at any given time.
+Companies like Suncor (SU), Canadian Natural Resources (CNQ), Enbridge (ENB) and TC Energy (TRP) are household names.
+These companies also pay out consistent and rising dividends.

 What about materials?
-Heard of Barrick and Goldcorp, or Potash and Agrium?
-This sector makes up close to 15% of our Canadian market.
+Heard of Barrick, Goldcorp, or Nutrien?
+Of course you have.
+This sector makes up usually between 10-15% of our Canadian market.
 You might want to consider owning a few material stocks although the ride can be bumpy at times due to their cyclical nature.

 Within the game of Monopoly, industrial companies like railroads are usually a good core holding for gaming success.
-Companies like Canadian National Railway (CNR), Canadian Pacific Railway (CP) and construction companies like SNC-Lavalin (SNC) can help diversify your portfolio.
-This sector makes up about 9% of the Canadian market.
+Companies like Canadian National Railway (CNR) and Canadian Pacific Railway (CP) come to mind for me as potential long-term buy and holds.
+This sector makes up about 5-10% of our market.

 Our consumer discretionary sector (think grocery stores and companies like Canadian Tire (and more)) make up about 6% of our Canadian market.